Bryan Allen (hang glider)

-Bryan Lewis Allen (born October 13, 1952) is an American self-taught hang glider pilot and bicyclist.
+Bryan Lewis Allen (born October 13, 1952) is an American self-taught hang glider pilot and cyclist.
 He achieved fame when he piloted (and provided the human power for) the two aircraft that won the first two Kremer prizes for human-powered flight: the Gossamer Condor (1977; the first human-powered aircraft that met the specified criteria of the first Kremer prize) and Gossamer Albatross (1979; the first human-powered aircraft to cross the English Channel).
 He later set world distance and duration records in a small pedal-powered blimp named "White Dwarf."

 Biography

 Allen graduated from Tulare Union High School in Tulare, California.
 He then attended the College of the Sequoias, and Cal State Bakersfield.